rudyvdbrink/Receptormaps/README.md

 - Gryglewski et al (2018): https://www.ncbi.nlm.nih.gov/pubmed/29723639
 - van den Brink et al (2019): https://osf.io/preprints/tczwn/

-This package contains volumetric nfiti images in 2mm isotropic MNI space (folder 'volumetric') and vertex-wise values (folder 'surface'), in matlab .mat files.
+This package contains volumetric nifti images in 2mm isotropic MNI space (folder 'volumetric') and vertex-wise values (folder 'surface'), in matlab .mat files.
 The vertices stem from the HCP surfaces, so should be easy to substitute for less inflated or flatmap versions.
 The folder 'tools' contains matlab functions for plotting the surfaces (see example.m for syntax).

 Receptor labels are as follows: